Gettysburg Railroad (1976–1996)

 The railroad shipped freight for local companies and interchanged with CSX Transportation in Gettysburg and Conrail at Carlisle Junction in Mount Holly Springs.
 It also operated a tourist railroad under a subsidiary, Gettysburg Passenger Services.

 History

 The railroad was built in the late 19th century and opened in 1891 as the Gettysburg and Harrisburg Railway.
 The line was later leased to the Reading Railroad and operated as the "Gettysburg Branch."
 Following the Reading's bankruptcy in 1971, it sold portions of its assets to the new-formed Conrail in 1976, however the Gettysburg branch was not included in the transfer.
 The branch was acquired by the Pennsylvania Department of Transportation, which then sold the line to a new company, the Blairsville & Indiana Railroad, in 1976.
 The latter company subsequently changed its name to Gettysburg Railroad.
-The Gettysburg Railroad was sold to Delaware Valley Railroad Company, a subsidiary of RailAmerica, in 1996.
+The Gettysburg Railroad was sold to Delaware Valley Railroad Company, a subsidiary of RailAmerica, in November 1996.
 Delaware Valley created a new operating company, the Gettysburg Railway.